Events

 On May 24th, 2023, one day prior to the international symposium, Prof Dr Antje Ellermann and the Research Unit organized a workshop which allowed the research group’s Young Scholars to learn more about the Migration Studies Centre at the University of British Columbia (Vancouver, Canada).
 Following a presentation by Prof Ellermann, she and Research Unit members discussed common epistemological, theoretical, and methodological challenges, scholars at both institutions face.

-Meeting 27.-28.10.2022
+Research Unit Meeting 27.-28.10.2022

 ‘Migration Research meets Institutional Research: Theoretical Perspectives and Intersections’